azkevin/bookstore/README.md

 6. Start the server, and go to http://localhost:8080/TabsVsSpaces/ to confirm it is running.

-The data is populated from the [TabsVsSpaces.sql file](/TabsVsSpaces.sql).
+The data is populated from the [TabsVsSpacesCreateTables.sql file](/TabsVsSpacesCreateTables.sql), and deleted from the [TabsVsSpacesDropTables.sql file](/TabsVsSpacesDropTables.sql)

 ## Credit